 Legitimate lenders will always offer a cooling-off period when you apply for a loan.
 If a company doesn’t offer this, don’t go through with your application.
 A cooling-off period allows customers to change their mind about their loan and repay it without incurring any extra charges.
 As a consumer, you have a 14 day cooling-off period from when you sign your loan agreement (or whenever you receive your copy of the loan agreement if this is later) to change your mind.
 If you decide within 14 days that you no longer require the loan, you’ll have 30 days to pay back what you borrowed in the first instance and any interest that accumulated.
 In addition, you won’t have to pay back any additional fees, as these will be refunded to you.
 Cooling-off periods on financial products are offered for your protection and safety as a borrower.

 Get Quotes Before You Apply

 The amount that you’ll pay back on a loan can sometimes be more than the advertised rate.
 Usually, the advertised rate is the representative APR which can differ from person to person.
 The rate can change depending on your credit rating or financial history.
-Some people may pay less than the representative APR and others may pay considerably more.
-Therefore, before you sign a loan agreement, you should get a quote and find out how much you’ll be paying, it may be more or less than you expected.
+Some people may pay less than the representative APR, and others may pay considerably more.
+Therefore, before you sign a loan agreement, you should get a quote and determine how much you’ll be paying.
+It may be more or less than you expected.